-Binet Homes is one of Sydney's longest-standing home builders.
-With more than 56 years of experience, we have a vibrant and rich history.
+Binet Homes is one of Sydney's longest-standing custom home builders.
+With more than 58 years of experience, we have a vibrant and rich history.

 In the 1960’s twins Peter and John Binet joined the ‘family business’ and very quickly became a formidable team.
 Their reputation for reliability and quality workmanship was being noticed and soon the Binet boys found themselves in demand.

 In 1961 they launched their first ‘spec house’ – at 37 Ridge St, Epping – which became a standout home, further cementing the brothers’ reputation.
 The Binet footprint was growing in Carlingford, Beecroft, West Pennant Hills, Epping and Castle Hill and with the future looking bright, on August 19 1965, the brothers incorporated Binet Homes as a proprietary business.